 WHERE: Pigeon Forge, Tennessee

-Most recently added last season to Dollywood's Splash Country was Tennessee's first-and-only water coaster, RiverRush.
-Four drops and hairpin turns through dark tunnels have made RiverRush a new fan favorite.
+Each of the 35 acres of Dollywood’s Splash Country Water Adventure Park is dripping with fun for the entire family.
+The park is home to Tennessee’s first-and-only water coaster, RiverRush, where four drops and hairpin turns through dark tunnels have made the coaster a fan favorite.
 The Big Bear Plunge is a white water rafting slide that simulates the challenges of a real river expedition.
 Reaching the highest heights, Fire Towel Falls is a terrifying twin slide drop from 70 feet.

-Insider Tip: Dollywood also offers up an incomparable theme park for the whole family.
-With America's first wing coaster, Wild Eagle, as well as the new Mystery Mine steel coaster that explores an abandoned coal mine, the theme park is well worth a visit.
+INSIDER TIPDollywood also offers up an incomparable theme park for the whole family.
+With America’s first wing coaster, Wild Eagle, as well as the Mystery Mine steel coaster that explores an abandoned coal mine, the theme park is well worth a visit.